What to Do in Santa Cruz de Tenerife

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-As you know, I had the opportunity to travel twice to the island of Tenerife!
-I enjoyed it just as much by discovering another side of the island.
-Its capital, Santa Cruz de Tenerife, is part of that.
-Let me explain: the first time, I stopped there and didn’t enjoy the city.
-I think it’s mainly because I didn’t give it enough time and only visited it on the surface.
+As you know, I’ve had the chance to travel to Tenerife twice!
+I enjoyed my second trip just as much, especially because I discovered a different side of the island.
+Its capital, Santa Cruz de Tenerife, was part of that experience.
+Let me explain: the first time I stopped there, I didn’t enjoy the city.
+I think that was mainly because I didn’t give it enough time and only scratched the surface.

-By giving it a second chance, I realized it’s actually a pretty nice city and pleasant to explore.
-That’s why I’ve prepared a complete guide to Santa Cruz de Tenerife, with all the things to see and do on site.
-In my view, the capital is among Tenerife’s must-sees.
-It has lovely spots to discover, particularly the historic center with its colonial style and colorful houses, not to mention the Nuestra Señora de África market, and many other things!
-Even if an island’s capital isn’t often the best thing to see, I recommend setting aside that preconception and not doing what I did on my first time in Tenerife.
-It would be a shame to miss what the city has to offer!
+When I gave it a second chance, I realized that it’s actually a very pleasant city to explore.
+That’s why I’ve put together a complete guide to Santa Cruz de Tenerife, covering all the best things to see and do there.
+In my opinion, the capital is one of Tenerife’s must-see destinations.
+There are some lovely places to discover, especially the historic center with its colonial architecture and colorful houses, not to mention the Nuestra Señora de África market and much more!
+An island’s capital may not always be the main attraction, but I recommend setting that assumption aside and avoiding the mistake I made on my first trip to Tenerife.
+It would be a shame to miss everything the city has to offer!

-So I recommend adding it to your Tenerife itinerary.
-If you want to cover the main highlights, half a day is enough.
-But if you’d rather take your time and enjoy the vibe, go for a full day.
-I hope I’ve already convinced you a little.
-If so, don’t move: the rest of the article should interest you.
+So, I recommend adding it to your Tenerife itinerary.
+Half a day is enough to cover the main highlights, but if you’d rather take your time and soak up the atmosphere, plan on a full day.
+I hope I’ve already convinced you, at least a little.
+If so, stay right here—the rest of the article should be just what you’re looking for.

-Alright, I won’t make you wait any longer.
-I’m going to show you all the unmissable sights in Santa Cruz de Tenerife!
+Alright, I won’t keep you waiting any longer.
+Here are all the must-see sights in Santa Cruz de Tenerife!

 1. Auditorio de Tenerife Adán Martín

-You can probably guess, if I’m starting with the Auditorio de Tenerife, it’s because you shouldn’t miss it.
-It’s a bit of an emblem of the capital.
-You’ll see it as soon as you arrive in the capital, whether you come from the north or the south.
-It has an imposing, futuristic shape, created by architect Santiago Calatrava.
-His name might ring a bell, as he also designed Valencia’s famous City of Arts and Sciences.
+You can probably guess why I’m starting with the Auditorio de Tenerife: it’s one of the city’s unmissable landmarks.
+In fact, it has become something of an emblem of the capital.
+You’ll spot it as soon as you arrive in Santa Cruz, whether you’re coming from the north or the south.
+Its bold, futuristic shape was designed by architect Santiago Calatrava.
+His name may sound familiar, as he also designed Valencia’s famous City of Arts and Sciences.

 3. Mercado de Nuestra Señora de África

-To keep up the warm, typical Tenerife mood, I recommend a visit to the Mercado de Nuestra Señora de África.
-It’s a Canarian market where you’ll find everything: tropical fruit, fish, spices, cheeses, pastries… In my opinion, you’ll definitely want to stop at one or more stalls.
-Locals come here to do their shopping or meet up for a coffee.
-It’s a market that’s attracting more and more tourists.
-That’s understandable, but it’s a bit of a shame when large bus groups arrive.
-I really noticed the difference from the first time I came.
-But it’s still pleasant, don’t worry!
+To keep enjoying that warm, distinctly Canarian atmosphere, I recommend visiting the Mercado de Nuestra Señora de África.
+This local market has a bit of everything: tropical fruit, fish, spices, cheeses, pastries… You’ll almost certainly be tempted to stop at one or more stalls.
+Locals come here to shop or meet for coffee.
+The market is also attracting more and more tourists.
+That’s understandable, although it can be a little disappointing when large tour groups arrive by bus.
+I really noticed the difference compared with my first visit.
+Still, don’t worry—it remains a pleasant place to explore!

 4. Parque García Sanabria

-Here’s another gem of Santa Cruz that I missed the first time I came.
-It’s simply the largest park in the capital, and it’s super pleasant to stroll through.
-It adds a touch of greenery to the city.
-There are wide paths lined with tropical flowers, giant palm trees, fountains, and even works of art that you come across as you go.
+Here’s another Santa Cruz gem that I missed on my first visit.
+It’s the largest park in the capital and a wonderfully pleasant place for a stroll.
+It brings a welcome touch of greenery to the city, with broad paths lined with tropical flowers, towering palm trees, fountains, and works of art that appear along the way.

-I really enjoyed walking there: it was cooler than in the rest of the city.
-Even for locals, this park is popular: some walk their dogs, others go jogging, etc. Oh yes, I almost forgot the large flower clock right at the park entrance!
-It sets the tone from the start!
+I really enjoyed walking through the park, where it felt noticeably cooler than in the rest of the city.
+It’s popular with locals too: some come to walk their dogs, while others go jogging.
+And I almost forgot the large floral clock right by the entrance—it sets the tone as soon as you arrive!

 5. Palmetum de Santa Cruz

-Since we’re on the theme of greenery, why not talk about the Palmetum de Santa Cruz!
-To set the scene, it’s a large botanical garden on a hill, with hundreds of palm species from all over the world: Africa, Asia, South America.
-It’s both beautiful and interesting to discover!
+Since we’re on the subject of greenery, let’s talk about the Palmetum de Santa Cruz.
+Set on a hill, this large botanical garden is home to hundreds of palm species from around the world, including Africa, Asia, and South America.
+It’s both beautiful and fascinating to explore!

-The added bonus is the view of the sea and the Auditorio de Tenerife.
-As for the garden, it’s well maintained and neat.
-A fun fact that really surprised me: it was originally a landfill that was transformed into an oasis.
-And the result is a great success!
+Another highlight is the view of the sea and the Auditorio de Tenerife.
+The garden itself is neat and well maintained.
+One fact that really surprised me is that the site was originally a landfill before being transformed into an oasis.
+The result is a real success!

 6. Parque Marítimo César Manrique

-Parque Marítimo César Manrique is a super relaxing place to enjoy the sun and go for a swim in Santa Cruz.
-Given its name, it’s yet another place created and imagined by the artist César Manrique (who also designed many well-known spots in Lanzarote).
-Once again, with this place, he wanted to perfectly combine nature, architecture, and art.
+Parque Marítimo César Manrique is a wonderfully relaxing place to enjoy the sun and take a swim in Santa Cruz.
+As its name suggests, it is another site created by artist César Manrique, who also designed many well-known places in Lanzarote.
+Here again, his aim was to blend nature, architecture, and art.

-To give you an idea, there are several seawater pools bordered by rocks and palm trees!
-It’s great for chilling when it’s too hot, or even for grabbing a drink.
-Honestly, after a day of sightseeing, it’s the ideal spot for a well-deserved break!
+To give you an idea, the complex includes several seawater pools surrounded by rocks and palm trees.
+It’s a great place to cool off when the weather gets too hot or simply stop for a drink.
+Honestly, after a day of sightseeing, it’s an ideal spot for a well-earned break!

 7. TEA - Tenerife Espacio de las Artes

-For culture and contemporary art lovers, TEA will be right up your alley.
-Even the building itself is a work of art: it’s modern, minimalist, and was designed by architects Herzog & de Meuron (the same ones behind London’s Tate Modern!).
-Inside, there are exhibitions by Canarian and international artists.
-That’s not all!
-There’s also a public library and an art-house cinema.
-Needless to say, the atmosphere is very calm.
-I think that even if you’re not a museum fan, TEA is a beautiful place to visit!
+If you love culture and contemporary art, TEA should be right up your alley.
+Even the building is a work of art: modern, minimalist, and designed by Herzog & de Meuron, the architects behind London’s Tate Modern.
+Inside, you’ll find exhibitions by both Canarian and international artists.
+And that’s not all: there’s also a public library and an art-house cinema.
+The atmosphere is naturally very peaceful.
+Even if you’re not usually a museum person, I think TEA is a beautiful place to visit.

 8. MUNA – Museum of Nature & Archaeology

 Unfortunately, I didn’t have time to visit it.
-But if I return to Tenerife, it will be on my list!
-I think you learn quite a lot there, especially since the collections are very well preserved.
-If you’re curious to learn more about the history of the Canary Islands’ main island, go for it!
+But if I return to Tenerife, it will definitely be on my list!
+It seems like the kind of place where you can learn a great deal, especially since the collections are so well preserved.
+If you’re curious about the history of the largest island in the Canary Islands, it’s well worth considering.

 9. Rambla and Calle del Castillo

-If you feel like strolling and wandering a bit, the Rambla and Calle del Castillo are the places to go.
-These are the two main arteries, with shops, cafés, restaurants, and all amenities.
-Shopping is already cheaper in Spain, and even more so in the Canary Islands.
-If you have purchases in mind, now’s the time!
-As for me, I made the most of it in the capital of Lanzarote, Arrecife.
+If you’re in the mood for a leisurely stroll, the Rambla and Calle del Castillo are the places to go.
+These are two of the city’s main thoroughfares, lined with shops, cafés, restaurants, and all the usual amenities.
+Shopping is generally cheaper in Spain and even more so in the Canary Islands, so if you have a few purchases in mind, this may be the time.
+I made the most of it myself in Arrecife, the capital of Lanzarote.

-To give you a better idea, Santa Cruz’s Rambla is lined with palm trees and artworks as well.
-It’s nice to stop now and then as you make your way along the avenue.
-Of course, it’s often busy, especially in summer.
-But if you want some peace and quiet, just go in the morning or late afternoon.
+To give you a better idea, Santa Cruz’s Rambla is also lined with palm trees and works of art.
+It’s nice to pause from time to time as you make your way along the avenue.
+Naturally, it can get busy, especially in summer.
+For a quieter experience, visit in the morning or later in the afternoon.

 10. Carnival of Santa Cruz

-Even though it’s very well-known, I haven’t yet had the chance to attend!
-Still, it’s among the most famous carnivals in the world.
-From what I’ve heard, it lives up to its reputation.
-So I’ve added it to my list too, haha.
+Although it’s very well known, I haven’t had the chance to experience it yet.
+Still, it ranks among the world’s most famous carnivals, and from everything I’ve heard, it lives up to its reputation.
+So yes, I’ve added it to my list too, haha.
 It takes place every year between February and March.
-Santa Cruz de Tenerife comes alive (not like Rio de Janeiro, of course), but the streets are completely transformed: with music, floats, and costumes, the atmosphere is in full swing!
+Santa Cruz de Tenerife comes alive—not quite like Rio de Janeiro, of course—but the streets are completely transformed, with music, floats, costumes, and a festive atmosphere everywhere you look!

-If you’re spending half a day in Santa Cruz, know that there’s plenty to do nearby!
-You can combine several must-do activities.
+If you’re only spending half a day in Santa Cruz, keep in mind that there’s plenty to do nearby.
+You can easily combine your visit with one of several must-do activities.

-Very close to Santa Cruz, Playa de las Teresitas is a little slice of paradise for swimming in turquoise water.
-I’d say it’s even the best-known beach in northern Tenerife.
-It’s true that as soon as I arrived, I loved the setting, with golden sand, palm trees, and crystal-clear water.
-For your info, the sand comes directly from the Sahara: it’s just gorgeous.
+Just outside Santa Cruz, Playa de las Teresitas is a little slice of paradise where you can swim in turquoise water.
+I’d even say it’s the best-known beach in northern Tenerife.
+I loved the setting as soon as I arrived, with its golden sand, palm trees, and crystal-clear water.
+A fun fact: the sand was brought directly from the Sahara, and the result is beautiful.

-Since it’s an accessible beach and great for swimming, it attracts both tourists and locals.
-That’s not really a problem, as it’s quite large.
-When I went, it was very hot (around 35 degrees, easily).
-What was handy is that I could sit in the shade under the palm trees without being on top of other people.
-Plus, the water was lovely: exactly what I needed at the time!
-If needed, there are small beach bars on site and a large free parking lot.
-For your info, I’ve also heard it’s the perfect spot to watch the sunset in Tenerife, near Santa Cruz.
+Because the beach is easy to reach and ideal for swimming, it attracts both tourists and locals.
+That isn’t much of an issue, though, since it’s quite large.
+When I visited, it was extremely hot—easily around 35 degrees.
+Fortunately, I could sit in the shade beneath the palm trees without feeling crowded.
+The water was lovely too, exactly what I needed at the time!
+There are also small beach bars and a large free parking lot on site.
+I’ve also heard that it’s a great place to watch the sunset near Santa Cruz.

-About 15 minutes by car from Santa Cruz, you can’t miss San Cristóbal de La Laguna.
-I had a real crush on this little town.
-It’s a UNESCO World Heritage site!
-I especially invite you to visit its historic center.
-Parking spots are hard to find, so I recommend choosing a paid parking lot.
-It’s more expensive than when I visited two years ago, but still affordable compared to our big cities.
+About 15 minutes by car from Santa Cruz, San Cristóbal de La Laguna is another place you shouldn’t miss.
+I completely fell for this small city, which is a UNESCO World Heritage Site.
+I especially recommend exploring its historic center.
+Parking can be difficult to find, so I suggest using a paid parking lot.
+It costs more than it did when I visited two years earlier, but it is still affordable compared with prices in our larger cities.

-Continuing our visit, we wandered the cobbled streets among colorful (colonial-style) houses and wooden balconies.
-It’s a town with a certain charm, where you feel good.
-It’s both calm and lively.
-I walked around without any specific plan in mind, just enjoying the moment and passing by La Laguna Cathedral and the Convent of Santa Catalina.
-I did stop in a nice café for an exotic fruit smoothie.
-But there were plenty of other things on the menu!
-Honestly, it’s a winning combo: visit Santa Cruz + La Laguna!
+As we continued our visit, we wandered along cobblestone streets lined with colorful colonial-style houses and wooden balconies.
+La Laguna has a charm of its own and simply feels good to explore.
+It manages to be both peaceful and lively.
+I walked around without a particular plan, enjoying the moment and passing La Laguna Cathedral and the Convent of Santa Catalina along the way.
+I did stop at a lovely café for an exotic fruit smoothie, although there were plenty of other options on the menu.
+Honestly, Santa Cruz and La Laguna make a winning combination!

 Hike in Anaga Rural Park

-A little further on (30 minutes from Santa Cruz), it’s a whole different setting: Anaga Rural Park, a UNESCO Biosphere Reserve.
-What strikes you is the contrast between the city and the forests nestled in the valleys.
-I almost felt like I’d changed islands.
-In any case, it’s the ideal place for hikers.
-There are trails for all levels.
+A little farther away—about 30 minutes from Santa Cruz—the scenery changes completely in Anaga Rural Park, a UNESCO Biosphere Reserve.
+What immediately stands out is the contrast between the city and the forests tucked into the valleys.
+I almost felt as though I had arrived on a different island.
+In any case, it’s an ideal destination for hikers, with trails for every level.

-You can easily visit Santa Cruz in the morning and go for a cool afternoon hike in Anaga Rural Park.
-Don’t go too late either, as there’s often fog in these mountains.
-Personally, I enjoyed walking in the park and feeling like I was in a unique place in Tenerife.
+You can easily explore Santa Cruz in the morning and head to Anaga Rural Park for a refreshing afternoon hike.
+Just don’t leave too late, as fog is common in these mountains.
+Personally, I loved walking through the park and feeling as though I had discovered a truly distinctive part of Tenerife.

-As usual, here’s the practical corner to give you more info about the island’s capital.
+As usual, here’s a practical section with a little more information about the island’s capital.

-By car, it couldn’t be easier: the TF-1 highway connects the south (Costa Adeje, Los Cristianos, etc.) directly to Santa Cruz.
-In general, plan for about an hour’s drive from these towns to reach Santa Cruz.
-Traffic flows well on the highway, except late afternoon, when there may be some congestion.
-The highway runs along the coast: you have the ocean alongside you the whole way, which makes the drive more pleasant, I think.
-From the north (Puerto de la Cruz), allow around 30 minutes via the TF-5.
-Once you arrive, it’s best to park in a paid parking lot near the center, then explore the city on foot.
+By car, it couldn’t be simpler: the TF-1 highway connects the south of the island, including Costa Adeje and Los Cristianos, directly with Santa Cruz.
+In general, allow about an hour to drive from these towns to the capital.
+Traffic usually moves smoothly on the highway, except in the late afternoon, when congestion can occur.
+The road follows the coast, with the ocean beside you for much of the journey, which makes the drive more enjoyable.
+From the north, including Puerto de la Cruz, allow around 30 minutes via the TF-5.
+Once you arrive, the easiest option is to park in a paid lot near the center and explore the city on foot.

-By bus, Tenerife’s capital is very well served.
-For example: from Costa Adeje, there’s line 110, for a trip of about 1 h 15.
-From Puerto de la Cruz, there are lines 101 and 102 toward Santa Cruz.
+By bus, Tenerife’s capital is very well connected.
+From Costa Adeje, for example, line 110 takes around 55 minutes.
+From Puerto de la Cruz, lines 101 and 102 travel toward Santa Cruz.

-Since we’re on the topic of transport, feel free to read our article on how to get around Tenerife.
+Since we’re talking about transportation, take a look at our article on how to get around Tenerife.
 It should help you choose the best option for your vacation!

-If needed, there’s the Tenerife tram, which connects Santa Cruz to La Laguna.
-There are two lines, one of which serves all the main points between the two cities.
-But to visit the city, simply walking at your own pace will be enough.
-If you get tired, there are also buses or taxis, no worries.
-Even though, between us, nothing beats a walk to really soak up the city’s atmosphere.
+There is also a tram system connecting Santa Cruz and La Laguna.
+It has two lines, with Line 1 serving the main points between the two cities.
+For sightseeing in Santa Cruz itself, though, walking at your own pace is usually enough.
+If you get tired, buses and taxis are also available.
+Still, between us, nothing beats exploring on foot when you really want to soak up the city’s atmosphere.

-A little tip: go to the restaurant around 12:30 p.m., before it gets too crowded, and especially to get a table on the terrace.
-That’s the kind of moment when you really feel like you’re on vacation!
+One tip: head to a restaurant around 12:30 p.m., before it gets too busy and while you still have a good chance of finding a table on the terrace.
+It’s the kind of moment that really makes you feel like you’re on vacation!

-Staying in Santa Cruz can be a good option if you want to be at the heart of the action!
-Plus, there’s accommodation for every taste and, above all, for every budget.
-Here are a few:
+Staying in Santa Cruz can be a good choice if you want to be right in the heart of the action.
+There are accommodations to suit every taste and, most importantly, every budget.
+Here are a few options:

 High budget

-Iberostar Heritage Grand Mencey: a superb 5-star hotel, right next to Santa Cruz’s García Sanabria Park.
-You’ll no doubt appreciate its spacious rooms, spa, two pools, and gourmet restaurants.
-In short, we’re talking about a renowned establishment!
+Iberostar Heritage Grand Mencey: a beautiful 5-star hotel located right next to García Sanabria Park in Santa Cruz.
+Its highlights include spacious rooms, a spa, two pools, and gourmet restaurants.
+In short, it’s a well-known property.

 Mid-range budget

-Hotel Príncipe Paz: even if we’re stepping down a notch, this hotel is comfortable, with good-quality services.
-It’s very well located, in the heart of Santa Cruz’s historic center.
-So if it tempts you, I recommend booking in advance.
+Hotel Príncipe Paz: a more modest option, but still a comfortable hotel with good-quality amenities.
+It is very well located in the heart of Santa Cruz’s historic center.
+If it appeals to you, I recommend booking ahead.

 Affordable budget

-For more places to stay in this city, I recommend reading our guide: Where to stay in Santa Cruz.
+For more places to stay in the city, take a look at our guide: Where to stay in Santa Cruz.

 Conclusion

-There you go, we’ve finished this guide to Santa Cruz de Tenerife.
-I hope it answered all your questions, and above all that it made you want to stop in the capital.
-After a mixed first experience, I can assure you that my second visit to Santa Cruz definitely convinced me.
-Santa Cruz is worth the detour, whether for half a day or a full day: it’s up to you!
+That brings us to the end of this guide to Santa Cruz de Tenerife.
+I hope it answered your questions and, above all, made you want to spend some time in the capital.
+After a mixed first experience, my second visit completely changed my mind.
+Santa Cruz is well worth a stop, whether you have half a day or a full day—the choice is yours!

-On another topic (a little less fun, but important), I invite you to check out our article on the budget to plan for a trip to Tenerife.
+On a different note—slightly less fun, but important—take a look at our article on the budget to plan for a trip to Tenerife.

 Written by Laura CALLES